Topic "Kidneys And Bladder" in Tongan - total 5 documentsTitle: Are you at risk of kidney disease?

 Summary: When you have chronic kidney disease, diet can be an important part of your treatment.
 Your recommended diet may change over time if your kidney condition or medical treatment changes.

-Title: Treatment options fact sheet
+Title: Treatment options fact sheet for Acute Kidney Failure

 Summary: A sudden drop in kidney function is called Acute Kidney Failure.
 It is often short lived and treatment is only for a short while.
 More often kidney function worsens over a number of years and is called chronic kidney disease.
 Eventually it fails permanently and when there is only about 10 percent of function left, dialysis or a kidney transplant is needed.
 This resource discusses possible treatment options